 As I said in my last Zanzibar post, Zanzibar is a majority Muslim Island and as such a lot of the local women wear covered up, even when entering the water.
 There aren’t any clothing restrictions per se, on the beach of course you can wear you bikini or swimsuit, I certainly did haha!
 When I went into the village for a quad tour I wore shorts and a baggy top over it and I didn’t get stared at crazy.
 Topless sunbathing, however, is illegal so don’t do it!!
 I don’t imagine you’d want to know what the inside of a Zanzibar cell looks like haha.

 In Stone Town, I definitely covered up a bit more.
 I wore a maxi dress one day and trousers & a t-shirt the next day.
-Ladies, I would suggest not showing too much skin here because it’ll make you feel uncomfortable with the stares and attention you’d get.
+Ladies, I would suggest not showing too much skin.
+You’ll feel uncomfortable with the stares and attention you’d get.
 Just generally be aware and respectful of the religion there and you should be fine.

 Also Insect repellent is extremely necessary, those insects do not play!!